mzazon/awesome-cloud-projects/azure/live-search-results-cognitive-search/live-search-results-cognitive-search.md

    echo "Search endpoint: ${SEARCH_ENDPOINT}"
    ```

    The Cognitive Search service is now ready to host our search index.
 The admin key enables full control over index creation and management, while the endpoint provides the base URL for all search operations.
+This foundational service will power our real-time search capabilities.

 2. **Deploy Azure SignalR Service**: